James D. Rielly

 International Santa Claus Hall of Fame Charter Member – December 2010

-Throughout his life, Mr. Rielly appeared as Santa Claus wherever he was called, most often at charitable organizations, nursing homes, hospitals, orphanages, and military bases and installations.
-His appearances were never commercial in nature; he never accepted payment for portraying Santa Claus, believing the role to be one of service rather than performance.
+Throughout his life, James D. Rielly appeared as Santa Claus wherever called, most often at charitable organizations, hospitals, orphanages, and military bases.
+His appearances were never commercialized, nor did he ever accept payment for portraying Santa Claus, believing the role to be one of service rather than performance.

-Mr. Rielly’s extraordinary dedication drew national attention.
+Rielly’s extraordinary dedication drew national attention.
 He was featured multiple times in The New York Times and appeared in hundreds of newspapers across the United States.
-In 1982, he was profiled on the nationally syndicated television program PM Magazine, hosted by Sheila Martindale and Matt Lauer.
+In 1982, he was profiled on the nationally syndicated television program PM Magazine.

-In recognition of his generosity and lifelong community involvement, Mr. Rielly received numerous civic citations and honors.
-Over the course of his lifetime, he was personally acknowledged through letters from notable figures around the world, including Eleanor Roosevelt; U.S. Senators Theodore Francis Green, Claiborne Pell, and John Chafee; Presidents Dwight D. Eisenhower and Richard M. Nixon; and His Holiness, Pope John Paul II.
+In recognition of his generosity and lifelong community involvement, Rielly received numerous civic citations and honors.
+Over the course of his lifetime, he was personally acknowledged through letters from notable figures around the world, including Eleanor Roosevelt and His Holiness, Pope John Paul II.

-On January 31, 1979, his service was formally recognized when his name was entered into the United States Senate Congressional Record as “James D. Rielly – a truly remarkable Santa Claus from Rhode Island.”
+On January 31, 1979, his service was formally recognized when his name was entered into the United States Congressional Record as “James D. Rielly – a truly remarkable Santa Claus from Rhode Island.

 James D. Rielly passed away on November 26, 1991, at the age of 83, leaving behind a legacy of selfless service that continues through his family and the many lives he touched through his portrayal of Santa Claus.